 - The Yard: This is a specially designed play centre for SEN kids and young people, and is simply stuffed with fun things!
 Have a toot on a musical instrument, dress up in colourful costumes or kick back in the sensory room.
 The team are an experienced bunch and ready to show you the ropes, so get stuck in.

-That’s our guide to the Edinburgh school holidays in 2018; if there’s nothing here that you think will fit the bill, hop on over to our things to do in Edinburgh page where the options are (nearly) endless.
+That’s our guide to the Edinburgh school holidays this year; if there’s nothing here that you think will fit the bill, hop on over to our things to do in Edinburgh page where the options are (nearly) endless.
 No get out there and explore more!